phenoscape/cate/docs/index.md

 We are (or will soon be) actively recruiting undergraduate and graduate students as well as postdocs at different institutions:

+- **Duke University / Hilmar Lapp** is recruiting [student (undergraduate or graduate) programming interns](https://duke.box.com/v/Phenoscape-Intern-Spring-2019) to work on software development tasks driven by implementing user stories, in particular as part of the [Rphenoscape] package.
 - **Duke University / Hilmar Lapp** is recruiting a computational biology graduate student (3 years) or postdoc (2 years) for developing algorithms, objective functions, and statistics for calibration and cross-study synthesis of morphological trait matrices.
 See aim I and development goals Ia, Ib, and Ic in the [proposal text].
 Beginning in Jan 2018, Lapp will also recruit semester-long undergraduate student interns to help with software development goals.

 ### Funding